jmbealer/my-knowledge-base/linux/lpi-lpic-1.md

 - xfs_fsr
 - xfs_db

-#### 104.3 Control mounting and unmounting of filesystems Weight: 3
+#### 104.3 Control Mounting and Unmounting of Filesystems Weight: 3

 **Description:** Candidates should be able to configure the mounting of a filesystem.